 Applications must be received by February 1 for fall admissions.
 Spring admissions may be accepted on a case by case basis.
 The deadline for spring admission is October 1st.

-The Division does not offer an undergraduate degree at this time.
-For more information on the Bachelor of Science (B.S.) in Public Health Sciences major, please visit the Department of Public Health website.
+The Department does not offer an undergraduate degree at this time.
+For more information on the undergraduate Public Health Sciences major, please visit the Public Health Sciences major website.
 Undergraduates interested in the accelerated Master of Science (M.S.) degree program should contact their advisors.